catseye/shelf/README.md

     Change directory to the first directory on `SHELF_PATH` with name *NAME*, if one exists, else display an error message and return an error code 1.

+*   `shelf_which` *NAME*

+    Essentially the same as `which` but, if the found file is a symbolic link, display the filename that the link points to as well.